 Upcoming Education Opportunities

 We are offering various learning opportunities online to help families and friends continue to stay connected and enhance their knowledge of dementia.
 These sessions will be hosted by an Alzheimer Society staff member.

-Here is a list of some of our upcoming online education opportunities in October, November and December 2020.
+Here is a list of some of our upcoming online education opportunities.
 Mark your calendars and stay tuned for registration details coming soon!

 If you would like to participate in any of these on-line programs, please: